PRIVACY NOTICE

 Introduction

 At Chequers Health Group we promise to respect your privacy and look after the personal data you share with us both directly and that which we may get from other organisations.
-We will keep it safe and will not share it with third parties unless they are contracted to work for us to deliver a specific service for your benefit, or we have your consent to share or we are required to do so by Law or Court Order.
+We will keep it safe and will not share it with third parties unless they are contracted to work for us to deliver a specific service for your benefit, we have your consent to do so, or we are required to do so by Law or Court Order.

 Data Controller and Data Protection Regulation